 8 Chest Pains You Might Mistake for a Heart Attack

 Another possible cause of chest pain: costochondritis, inflammation of the cartilage that connects ribs to your breastbone.
 “The pain can be very sharp and hurt if you take a deep breath,” says Dr. Arthur.
 “Although it can be present on both sides, it is usually worse on one side.”A good way to tell if your chest pain may be costochondritis: lift your arms above your head and see if the pain improves.
 During a heart attack, you will be in pain regardless of motion.
-These are the silent signs you could actually be having a heart attack.

 Chronic pain syndromes, such as fibromyalgia, can cause the kind of muscle-related chest pain that’s easy to mistake for a heart attack.
 Symptoms vary, but many people report intense, sharp, or stabbing pain in the chest and ribcage.
 When fibromyalgia causes inflammation of the cartilage that joins the upper ribs to the breastbone, it results in costochondritis.
-Here are eight fibromyalgia symptoms you might be ignoring.

 Lung issues, such as pneumonia, may also mimic heart attack symptoms.
 The fluid build up in your lungs’ air sacs “can cause chest pain and pressure, which causes people to think [they’re having a] heart attack,” says Nicole Weinberg, MD, a cardiologist at Pacific Heart Institute in Santa Monica, California.
 Dr. Weinberg recommends seeking medical attention from a cardiologist first and foremost; having a workup of the heart can be helpful in addressing lung issues, as well.
-Check these signs that an upper respiratory infection is actually pneumonia.

 Because pain can radiate from the stomach to the chest, the pain of stomach ulcers may manifest as chest pain.
 “Anything from the mouth down to the stomach can be the cause of chest pains,” Dr. Weinberg says.
 You’ll need to be evaluated by your physician to determine whether or not your chest pains are from ulcers, but if you have a history of stomach ulcers, this is a likely cause.